 This project of building a monastery has been a dream for so many years, and now we are seeing the exciting process of it’s transition into reality!

 On October 20, 2016 the sale contract for a piece of land in the quiet and forested area of the Ardennes in Belgium, close to the German and Luxembougian border, has been signed.
-So, the foundation for building a monastery for the nun’s Sangha is now there!
+So, the foundation for building a Monastery is now there!

 Our land is the plot D777a in Engreux, near the eastern border of Belgium.
 The plot is 1790 m2.

 It is in a very quiet area.
 The large plot of land in the back is designated agricultural land that cannot be changed to building plots.
 The road is a cul-de-sac that ends in a bend of the Ourthe river.
 There is a small stream of water at the back of our property and the front is sheltered from the main road by an earth mount.
 The village itself is rather picturesque and there is no through-road through the village.
 It is fairly close to the highway without noticing that from the land and around 20 minutes drive to Bastogne, the nearest big town, about an hour to Luxembourg city and an hour to Liège city.

 All facilities are there already except sewage, but this is normal almost everywhere in the area.
 We would need to install a water purification system.

 The new monastery will be fairly small and is envisioned to be—as Ajahn Brahm has put it—a community of hermits.
 The main focus of the monastery will be solitary retreat and meditation with monastics living under the guidance of the Vinaya, the rules of conduct as laid down by the Buddha.
 It will be a place where monastics and lay guests can come to practise the Dhamma-Vinaya.
 In effect, the monastery is envisioned to be of a similar setup to Muttodaya monastery in Germany, but with an emphasis on providing spaces for Bhikkhunis and other Buddhist nuns.